JustusAdam/dynamic_content_documentation/source/server.rst

 .. _WSGI: https://wsgi.readthedocs.org
 .. _here: https://wsgi.readthedocs.org

 The python WSGI server implementation is the default and best supported/tested server version.
+This server version is out of the ptyhon standard library and not tested for security yet.
+If you're particularily knowledgeable about server security please consider sharing.

 Plain HTTP
 ^^^^^^^^^^

+Python plain HTTP socketserver and request handler.

 Apache
 ------